mitre-atlas/mlmac/content/competition-details.md

 **Interacting with the fine-tuned models**.
 The competition API key is used to interact with anonymous fine-tuned models via [mlmac.io](http://mlmac.io).
 A contestant submits a prompt to the query endpoint and receives the generated text as a response.
 Fine-tuned models are referred to by a single integer between 0 and 12.
 For example, to query model 0, one issues a `POST https://api.mlmac.io:8080/query?model=0`.
 Details and example code are provided to contestants upon registration.
 The service counts the model queries for each user.

+## Submission

+Participants can submit their solutions via the [submission form](https://mlmac.io/submit).
+Participants may submit their solutions and revise their submissions as many times as they like.
+Only the final submission from each participant will be scored for prize consideration.
+Participants do not receive feedback on their solution upon submission.

+Halfway through the competition, on August 26 12:00 PM ET, the most recent submission from each participant will be scored.
+The leaderboard will  be updated publicly with each participant’s score, query count, and submission time.
+This is done to give participants some limited feedback on their performance and see how they compare to the rest of the field.

 ## Evaluation Criteria

-Solutions submitted to [https://mlmac.io](https://mlmac.io) will be evaluated by the following rank-ordered criteria:
+Solutions submitted to [mlmac.io](https://mlmac.io) will be evaluated by the following rank-ordered criteria:

 (1) **Correctness of submitted result**: the solution with a highest number of correct (_fine-tuned model, base model_) pairs.